-Staff are given extra time each day in order to plan.
+Educators are given extra time each day in order to plan.
 This time is generally when the children are at school so that the time is uninterrupted to program plan.
-If a staff feels that they need more planning time for special events please see a director so that we can accommodate this into the schedule.
-Planning time can be done at the program, main office or at home if you wish.
-Staff will be paid for planning time and supplies that they may need.
+If an educator feels that they need more planning time for special events please see a director so that we can accommodate this into the schedule.
+Planning time can be done at the program, main office or at home.
+Educators will be paid for planning time and supplies that they may need.
 Planning time is reflected in the Job Description and staff schedule.

-Open Door Policy - School Age
+Open Door Policy